K) Provision

 49 The Company has not received any fund from any person(s) or entity(s), including foreign entities ( funding party) with understanding ( whether recorded in writing or otherwise) that the Company will:

 a.
-Directly or indirectly lend or invest in other persons or entities identified in any manner what so ever by or onbehalf of the funding party ( ultimate beneficiaries); or
+Directly or indirectly lend or invest in other persons or entities identified in any manner what so ever by or on behalf of the funding party ( ultimate beneficiaries); or

 b.
 Provide any guarantee,security or the like on behalf of the ultimate beneficiaries.

-50 The Company has not done any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the Tax assesments under the Income Tax Act.,1961
+50 The Company has not done any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the Tax assessments under the Income Tax Act.,1961

 51 The Company has not been declared as a willful defaulter by any Bank of Financial Institution or Government or any Government Authority.